rohitashsingh0/react/react.md

 - Handling Non-Click Events
 - Event Object
 - State in React
+-- The state is a built-in React object that is used to contain data or information about the component.
+A component's state can change over time; whenever it changes, the component re-renders.https://nextstep.tcs.com/campus/#/
 - Hooks
 - useState
 - Activity Create Like Button